Do longer assessments mean higher applicant dropout?

 “One of the first things clients say when they see opt-out numbers is: should we be worried about completion rates?”

-Modern Hire’s completion rate research is already convincing clients to change their assumptions about candidate attrition, Carr explains, excited that Modern Hire is on the forefront of a dialogue about candidate behavior and assessment design.
+Modern Hire’s completion rate research is already convincing clients to change their assumptions about candidate attrition.
+Modern Hire is proud to be conducting ground-breaking research and be on the forefront of dialogue about candidate behavior and assessment design.